MapRock/TimeMolecules/tutorials/probability_logic_ontology_data/readme.md

 That is important.
 It is the fast reflex layer.

 But the problem with camouflage is that the known condition is often avoided.
 The scammer or attacker is deliberately trying not to match the obvious rule.
-The fish hook is designed to look like food.
+The fish  is designed to look like food.
 The phishing email is designed to look like business.
 The fraudulent transaction is designed to look like normal behavior.
 So the CEP layer needs help.

 The event should still go to the regular CEP engine.
 We still need fast rule evaluation, windowing, thresholds, and immediate reactions.
 But beside that fast lane, there should be a deeper process-intelligence lane that asks: